PandaSekh/Jekyll-Podcaster/README.md

 ### Colors
 You can change colors in the `_sass/base.scss` and `_sass/sidebar.scss` files.
 Changing the "wave" colors is a bit harder.
 You need to decode the svg in the `_scss/background.scss` file, the one in the `background-image` tag.
 To do that, please refer [to this website](https://mothereff.in/url).
 Once decoded, change the `path fill` attribute, then encode again and use it.
+Note: add this line before the encoded url: `data:image/svg+xml;utf8,`.

 ### Images
 You need three different dimensions of your podcast cover for this website: